eitah/ai-blogpost-generator/next-steps.md

 * Replatform into typescript to make it easier to write code for
 * ~~Replatform into *.py files to make it easier to run over and over~~
+* Try with a spantree project, for the purpose of explaining what we do or what we've done in the past, either from the client directly or from the team members that worked on it.
+It could be part of the files of a private client briefing to help the sales team understand the tech involved.
+If we had all of them consolodated we could have chatGPT query past projects and work.